 MWI today

-Sociology is the science of social action and its consequences.
-It is a theory-driven, empirical discipline.
-Since its beginnings in the early twentieth century, it has developed into a highly differentiated field of knowledge with competing theoretical and methodological approaches.
-Sociology is marked by an increasing specialization in certain areas of application such as cultural sociology, organization sociology or demography.
+Sociology is the science of social action with special consideration of its institutional conditions and effects.
+It is both a theory-driven and empirical discipline.
+Since its inception in the early twentieth century, which was shaped to a significant degree by Max Weber, sociology has grown into a highly differentiated field of knowledge, encompassing a variety of (competing) theoretical and methodological approaches.

 Figure: The Research Profile of the MWI